-- > On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO

-- > The DPO will investigate the report, and determine whether a breach has occurred.
-To decide, the DPO will consider whether personal data has been accidentally or unlawfully:

-- Lost

-- Stolen

-- Destroyed

-- Altered

-- Disclosed or made available where it should not have been

-- Made available to unauthorised people

-- > The DPO will alert the headteacher and the chair of governors

-- The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary (actions relevant to specific data types are set out at the end of this procedure)

-- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

-- The DPO will work out whether the breach must be reported to the ICO.
-This must be judged on a caseby-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

-- Loss of control over their data

-- Discrimination

-- Identify theft or fraud

-- Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)

-- Damage to reputation

-- Loss of confidentiality

-- Any other significant economic or social disadvantage to the individual(s) concerned
+- > On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO - > The DPO will investigate the report, and determine whether a breach has occurred.
+To decide, the DPO will consider whether personal data has been accidentally or unlawfully: - Lost - Stolen - Destroyed - Altered - Disclosed or made available where it should not have been - Made available to unauthorised people - ➤ The DPO will contact BrowneJacobson Lawyers to get advice if necessary. - > Staff, governors and directors will cooperate with the investigation (including allowing access to information and responding to questions).
+The investigation will not be treated as a disciplinary investigation. - If the breach has occurred or it is considered to be likely that is the case, the DPO will alert the headteacher, the chair of governors and the Trust Board. - > The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary (actions relevant to specific data types are set out at the end of this procedure) - > The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen - > The DPO will work out whether the breach must be reported to the ICO and the individuals affected using the ICO's self-assessment tool. - ➤ The DPO will document the decision (either way), in case the decisions are challenged at a later date by the ICO or an individual affected by the breach.
+Documented decisions are stored on the Trust's OneDrive. - > Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website, or through their breach report line (0303 123 1113), within 72 hours.
+As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - o The categories and approximate number of individuals concerned - o The categories and approximate number of personal data records concerned - The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned